comevback/UPC/README.md

 </div>
 <h1 align="center">UPC-node</h1>

 Full-stack application that using Docker and Buildpack to generate and process tasks.
-It consists of a Express backend and a React frontend.
+Consists of a Express backend and a React frontend.

 ---